weihanlau/Trayopia/README.md

 7. **Bottom right**

 For each additional photograph, reposition the drawer relative to the camera so that different parts of the drawer are brought closer to the centre of the image.
 Keep the drawer flat and ensure that at least three ArUco markers remain visible in each photograph.

+<small>*We have also found that nine images can produce better composites, with the two additional images capturing the middle-left and middle-right portions of the drawer.</small>

 ## Installation